dart-lang/site-www/src/_guides/language/type-system.md

 ## Runtime checks

-Runtime checks deals with type safety issues that can't be detected at compile time.
+Runtime checks deal with type safety issues that can't be detected at compile time.

-For example, the following code throws an exception at runtime because it is an error to cast a list of dogs to a list of cats:
+For example, the following code throws an exception at runtime because it's an error to cast a list of dogs to a list of cats:

 {:.runtime-fail}
 <?code-excerpt "test/strong_test.dart (runtime-checks)" replace="/animals as[^;]*/[!$&!]/g"?>